storacha/w3infra/README.md

 #### `DEAL_TRACKER_SERVICE_PROOF`

 Proof that the upload service can invoke `deal/info` on the deal tracker service.
-Set to `none` if no proof is required.
+Only required if the upload service and the deal tracker service are using different private keys.
+If a proof is not provided, the `FILECOIN_PROOFS_NOT_REQUIRED` variable must be set to `true`.

 #### `AGGREGATOR_SERVICE_PROOF`

 Proof that the upload service can invoke `piece/offer` on the aggregator service.
 Only required if the upload service and the aggregator service are using different private keys.
+If a proof is not provided, the `FILECOIN_PROOFS_NOT_REQUIRED` variable must be set to `true`.

 ## HTTP API